psx-spx/psx-spx.github.io/docs/cdromfileformats.md

   Addams Family
   Addams Family Values
   The Adventures of Mighty Max
-  Ast�rix and the Great Rescue
+  Asterix and the Great Rescue
-  Ast�rix and the Power of the Gods
+  Asterix and the Power of the Gods
   The Incredible Hulk
   The Itchy & Scratchy Game (unreleased)
   Marsupilami